-Total annual landings (recreational and commercial) of schoolmaster were less than 15,000 lbs ww from 1986 through 2013.
-There were no landings of schoolmaster in Georgia through North Carolina from 1986 through 2013 except 1995 when less than 500 lbs ww were landed.
+Total annual landings (recreational and commercial) of schoolmaster in the South Atlantic were less than 15,000 lbs ww from 1986 through 2013.
+There were no landings of schoolmaster in Georgia through North Carolina from 1986 through 2013 except in 1995 when less than 500 lbs wwwwere landed.

-The South Atlantic Council removed 13 species (black margate, bluestriped grunt, crevalle jack, French grunt, grass porgy, porkfish, puddingwife, queen triggerfish, sheepshead, smallmouth grunt, Spanish grunt, tiger grouper, and yellow jack) from the Snapper Grouper FMP through the Comprehensive Annual Catch Limit (ACL) Amendment (SAFMC 2011c) because they were not in need of federal management.
+The South Atlantic Fishery Management Council (South Atlantic Council) removed 13 species (black margate, bluestriped grunt, crevalle jack, French grunt, grass porgy, porkfish, puddingwife, queen triggerfish, sheepshead, smallmouth grunt, Spanish grunt, tiger grouper, and yellow jack) from the Snapper Grouper FMP through the Comprehensive Annual Catch Limit (ACL) Amendment (SAFMC 2011c) because they were not in need of federal management.
 The fishery management unit (FMU) defined by each Council fishery management plan (FMP) identifies the specific fishery (or that portion thereof) that is relevant to the FMP's management objectives.
 Decisions about the composition of FMUs are an integral part of the plan development process, as FMUs define the specific species that are to be the target of federal conservation and management.
 The National Marine Fishery Service (NMFS) guidelines for determining whether to include species in a FMP for purposes of federal conservation and management direct the Councils to consider the following seven factors (50 CFR §600.340(b)(2)):